 A squad is described as the most basic unit of development, and is probably the most familiar for PMs who have worked in ‘typical’ agile teams.
 Each squad is designed to function like it’s own mini-startup, with all of the skills needed to build a product, (design, testing, engineering, etc).

-Each squad has their own long-term mission and own a particular slice of the overall product.
+Each squad has their own long-term mission and owns a particular slice of the overall product.
 While leadership doesn’t dictate how squads work towards that goal, squads are encouraged to employ lean product principles like A/B testing and releasing MVPs.
 Squads have agile coaches to help them understand how to build in the right way, and a product owner who helps their teammates to prioritize their tasks.

 Members of different squads with similar skills or who work on similar problems form cross-squad chapters.
-The chapters will meet regularly to keep each other up to date on what they’ve been working on, and to share solutions to common problems.
+The chapters meet regularly to keep each other up to date on what they’ve been working on, and share solutions to common problems.
 This frequent knowledge sharing ensures that there is helpful communication between the squads and also helps the members of those squads to innovate together.

 Benefits and Challenges